organizedanvrchy/organizedanvrchy/README.md

       </picture>
     </td>
     <td style="padding-left: 10px;">
-      Hello, I’m Vimal! (or @organizedanvrchy here on GitHub).
+      Hi, I’m Vimal Ramnarain! (or @organizedanvrchy here on GitHub).
 I hold a Bachelor of Science in Biology with a minor in Mathematics, and I am currently pursuing a Master’s Degree in Computer Science at Syracuse University’s College of Engineering and Computer Science.
     </td>
   </tr>
 </table>